luoq4/codinginterview/InterviewSuggestions.md

 - [Choosing a Programming Language for Interviews](http://blog.codingforinterviews.com/best-programming-language-jobs/)

 #### Books
 There are so many books you can read but I think the famous [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/098478280X) is pretty enough if you only have time to read one.
 Overall, this book is more like a guidebook instead of an almighty bible.
 As the competition is growing daily, lots stuff in this book have become either too simple or too-well-known-to-ask.
-For starters, I think you should definitely read this book (mostly focus on the coding questions) and build a clear understanding on
+For starters, I think you should definitely read this book (mostly focus on the coding questions) and build a clear understanding of

 - **what data structure and algorithm are**
 - **what kind of coding question you will be asked during a technical interview**

-However, don't spend too much time on reading this book as it's too well known and you still need to do real coding challenges instead of just reading.
+However, don't spend too much time reading this book as it's too well known and you still need to do real coding challenges instead of just reading.
 My preferred way of dealing with a coding interview question in this book is to look at the question and if you can not solve it or at least you think you can not solve it in an efficient way within 5 mins, go to the solution.
 This may sound frustrating (actually it does make people feel very frustrating), but trust me this is the most effective way to "crack" coding interview.
 As more solutions you have seen, you will gain more experiences or I will call it "common senses" on handling an algorithm question and eventually you will become independent enough to solve something similar all by yourself.

 #### Online Judge
 Online Judge might be the handiest tool for preparing coding interviews as they offer real coding experiences and a whole bunch of fresh questions that you may actually face during an interview.
 I only used [LeetCode](https://leetcode.com/) but I also heard [LintCode](https://www.lintcode.com/) is also good.
 My general philosophy on doing Online Judge is it's not a competition of knowing the most interview questions but building up a systematical skillset.
 Your focus should be on a qualitative result not quantitative.
 I know a few engineers who don't even know the existence of LeetCode or LintCode but they can nail every single interview and I also know some candidates who did every single question in LeetCode but still have difficulty getting an offer.
 In short, when practicing in Online Judges, focus on what you are actually learning rather than how many questions you have solved.